Glossary

 Mending

-The Sacred Practice of restoring function to a thing presumed dead; the central rite of the religion.
+The Sacred Practice of restoring function to a thing given up for dead; the central rite of the religion.

-Distinct from the ethical commitment Mending Before Replacement, which is the broader doctrinal commitment.
-Mending the practice is the concrete act; Mending Before Replacement the commitment is the priority ordering (“attempt repair first”) that the practice instantiates.
+Distinct from the ethical commitment Mending Before Replacement, which is the broader doctrinal principle.
+Mending the practice is the concrete act at the bench.
+Mending Before Replacement the commitment is the ordering it obeys: attempt repair first.

 See: Codex §VI.
 See also: Mending Before Replacement, Sacred Practices.